Time series saliency maps: explaining models across multiple domains

-We deploy cross-domain IG in a range of time series applications and models.
-We selected applications on all three main time-series tasks: regression (section \ref{sec:heart_rate_extraction_from_physiological_signals}), classification (section \ref{sec:electroencephalography_based_epileptic_seizure_detection}) and forecasting (Section \ref{sec:foundation_model_time_series_forecasting}).
-In all three cases, the models are trained to infer on inputs in the time domain.
-For each application, first, we study the properties of the input signal from a signal processing perspective.
-We then define an interpretability task: \textit{what do we want to learn about our model's behavior through a saliency map?} Based on this domain knowledge and interpretability task, we select an appropriate explanation space yielding semantically meaningful saliency maps.
-We conclude each example with a remark on actionable insights based on cross-domain attributions.
-Time-Domain IG attributions of these examples can be found in the Appendix \ref{sec:example_time_domain_attributions}, and additional examples in Appendix \ref{sec:additional_examples}.
-We also perform feature insertion/deletion evaluation in Appendix \ref{sec:feature_level_insertion_deletion}.
+We deploy cross-domain IG in a range of time-series applications and models spanning the three main time-series task types: regression (section \ref{sec:heart_rate_extraction_from_physiological_signals}), classification (section \ref{sec:electroencephalography_based_epileptic_seizure_detection}), and forecasting (Section \ref{sec:foundation_model_time_series_forecasting}).
+In all cases, the models operate on time-domain inputs.
+For each application, we (i) characterise the signal from a signal-processing perspective, (ii) state interpretability task: \textit{what do we want to learn about our model's behavior through a saliency map?}, (iii) select an explanation domain using domain knowledge, and (v) summarise actionable insights from the resulting attributions.
+Time-Domain IG attributions and additional qualitative examples are provides in Appendix \ref{sec:example_time_domain_attributions} and \ref{sec:additional_examples}.

-\subsection{Heart rate extraction from physiological signals}
+\subsubsection{Heart rate extraction from physiological signals}

 We use the KID-PPG \cite{kechris2024kid}, a deep convolutional model with attention, to extract heart rate (HR) from photoplethysmography (PPG) signals collected from a wrist-worn wearable device.
 We use signals from the PPGDalia dataset \cite{reiss2019deep}.
-For a time window small enough for the HR frequency, $\xi_{hr}$, to be considered constant, a clean PPG signal can be modeled as \cite{kechris2024kid}:$ x(t) = a_1 cos(2 \pi \cdot \xi_{hr} \cdot t + \phi) + a_2 cos(2 \cdot \pi (2\xi_{hr})\cdot t + \phi)$, with $a_1 > a_2$.
+For a time window small enough for the HR frequency, $\xi_{hr}$, to be considered constant, a clean PPG signal can be modeled as \cite{kechris2024kid}:$ x(t) = a_1 cos(2 \pi \cdot \xi_{hr} \cdot t + \phi) + a_2 cos(2\pi \cdot (2\xi_{hr})\cdot t + \phi)$, with $a_1 > a_2$.
 However, external signals are also usually present in PPG recordings \cite{reiss2019deep, kechris2024kid}.
 These \textit{interferences} are not created by the heart and are preventing the model from making accurate HR inferences.

-\begin{remark} KID-PPG processes PPG signals that contain both heart-related components and external inference.
-A trustworthy model should \textit{base} the inferred hear-rate on heart-related signals only, filtering out all other sources of noise. \end{remark}
+\begin{remark} KID-PPG processes PPG signals that contain both heart-related components and external interference.
+A trustworthy model should \textit{base} the inferred heart rate on heart-related signals only, filtering out all other sources of noise. \end{remark}